Seren-L/au-demographic-suburb/README.md

-# NSW suburben demographics analysis tool
+# NSW suburban demographics analysis tool
 This is my first R project.
 It was written for the marketing department I interned for to analyze the potential clients in each suburb, for compiling better product promotion strategies.

 The tool is designed to be “plug and play” with minimal setup required to work with colleagues with minimal IT knowledge.